EasonSYC/EasonSYC/README.md

-## Hi there 👋
+## Hi There 👋

 ### 1. Some basic info.

-My name is EasonSYC, and I'm currently a high school student.
+My name is Eason Shao, and I'm currently a student at St Paul's School.
 My hobby is science, with **Maths** and **Physics** in particular.
 I like exchanging ideas and making friends with interesting people, so feel free to send me a message by email to `eason.syc@icloud.com`!

 - 🔭 I’m currently working on my school project and the website of my own.
-- 🌱 I’m currently learning C#, SQL and other languages, especially those linked to **OOP** and **Data Visuallisation**, and also Maths
+- 🌱 I’m currently learning C#, SQL and other languages, especially those linked to **OOP** and **Data Visuallisation**, and also Maths.
 - 👯 I’m looking to collaborate on **Making a Website of my Own**.
 - 🤔 I’m looking for help with **Data Processing**.
 - 💬 Ask me about Maths or basic programming stuff.
 I'll be online on an **irregular** basis.
 - 📫 How to reach me: My email is `eason.syc@icloud.com`.
-- 😄 Pronouns: He
+- 😄 Pronouns: He.
 - ⚡ Fun fact: Maths is the art of giving the same name to different things.

-### 2. My Github status
+### 2. My GitHub status

 ![EasonSYC's GitHub stats](https://github-readme-stats.vercel.app/api?username=EasonSYC&show_icons=true)